sankaraxi/Snake-Game-Js/README.md

 5. **Open a Pull Request**

 ### Licence
 Distributed under the MIT License.
-See LICENSE for more information.